Super-Neness/paasify/docs/src/docs/install.md

 ## Install with Docker

-!!! warning "About using this install method"
+!!! warning "About using this method"

-    Using docker install method is the quickest to test paasify, however this method is limited and will not work if you reference files outside of your project directory.
-This install method is more to for quick try or production deployment.
+    Using docker installation is the fastest way to use and test Paasify.
+However, this method is limited and will not work if you have reference from outside of your project directory.
+This way is the best way for quick try or production deployment.

-Basically, you can run the docker image this way:
+You can also run the docker image by this way:

 ```
 docker run --rm -v $PWD:/work -ti ghcr.io/barbu-it/paasify:latest --help
 ```

-You can make a more convenient shell wrapper:
+For a more convenient shell wrapper:
 ```
 $ sudo cat <<EOF > /usr/local/bin/paasify
 #!/bin/bash